3.3" Basilosaurus Tooth Rooted Prehistoric Whale 34 Mil Yrs Old Late Eocene COA

 Known locations: North Africa, North Africa

-Basilosaurus is a prehistoric whale that lived approximately 40 million to 34 million years ago during the Late Eocene Period.
-It was first discovered in the 19th century in the United States and was originally thought to be some kind of prehistoric reptile.
+Basilosaurus is a prehistoric whale that lived approximately 40 to 34 million years ago during the Late Eocene Period.
+It was first discovered in the 19th century in the United States and was originally mistaken for a prehistoric reptile.
 This is why it was given the name Basilosaurus in 1834, which means “king lizard.”

-Looking at the Basilosaurus picture, you can tell that this whale was pretty big.
-In fact, it was approximately 70 feet long and weighed around 15 tons.
-That means that it was longer than a semi-trailer and was approximately as heavy as a modern cruise ship’s anchor.
+Looking at the fossil evidence, you can see that this whale was truly enormous.
+It measured about 70 feet long and weighed around 15 tons, making it longer than a semi-trailer and roughly as heavy as a modern cruise ship’s anchor.
+Its elongated body and powerful tail indicate that it was an agile and formidable swimmer.

-This whale was a carnivore, as evidenced by its teeth and jaws.
-Scientists have studied this whale’s jaws and teeth and have discovered that it probably had an enormous bite-force.
-They found that this whale could bite down with a force of about 2,300 pounds.
+Basilosaurus was a carnivore, as shown by its sharp teeth and strong jaws.
+Scientists have studied these features and determined that it likely had an impressive bite force of about 2,300 pounds, enabling it to capture and kill large prey efficiently.